DevNight98/DevNight98/README.md

 ### Hello everyone 👋

-I´m Eduardo Vargas, study Systems Engineering, a full stack developer, from Mexico City.
+I´m Eduardo Vargas, from Mexico City, study Systems Engineering, a full stack developer.
 I like video games, programming and digital art.
 <!--
 **DevNight98/DevNight98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.